Southington High School: History

 Southington residents Sally Lewis and her cousin Adin Lewis left bequests to build the Lewis Academy, which when it opened in 1848 provided a classical education including "Latin, Greek, mathematics, geography, and other branches higher than are taught in the common school."
 In 1882 the academy became Lewis High School and was acquired by the town of Southington, becoming a public school.
 In 1949, the one hundredth year of the school, the last class graduated.
 Lewis High School became Southington High School in 1950 when the new building opened.

 Academics

 Southington High School offers a hierarchical system with classes designed to suit student ability level.
-These courses are college prep (CP), competitive college prep (CCP), and honors-level (H) classes.
+These courses are academic, accelerated, and college-level classes.

 Faculty members are responsible for suggesting the most appropriate level of courses to individual students; however, students are allowed to enroll in courses of any difficulty level with the written permission of their parents and an individual meeting with the student's guidance counselor.

 Southington High School offers a number of Advanced Placement courses as well as for-credit foreign language courses through the University of Connecticut's Early College Experience program.
 Some other courses, such as Accounting II, will also offer college credit if completed with an unweighted grade above 75.